oubino/locpix_points/README.rst

     initialise

-*Arguments*
+* Initialises a project directory, linked to the dataset you want to analyse.

-    - -d (Optional) Path to the input data folder
+* Arguments

-If specify data folder then runs in headless mode otherwise will get data using a window
+    * -d (Optional) Path to the input data folder

-Initialise a project directory, linked to the dataset you want to analyse.
+* If specify data folder then runs in headless mode otherwise will get data using a window
-Project directory contains the configuration files, scripts and metadata required.
+* Project directory contains the configuration files, scripts and metadata required.
 ::

     Project directory